dodona-edu/dodona-edu.github.io/en/tested/README.md

 The problem statement instructs students on how to solve the exercise.
 This is again a Dodona thing; there is nothing TESTed-specific.
-More information is thus again found in the [relevant manual](../../references/exercise-description).
+More information is thus again found in the [relevant manual](/en/references/exercise-description).

-To make things easier, we'll use problem statement from above and add an example.
+To make things easier, we'll use the problem statement from above and add an example.
 Create a file `write/description/description.en.md` with the following content:

 ````markdown